Pageworks/papertrain/_papertrain/papertrain-craft-0.2.md

 ```
 npm run create
 ```

-6. Use your arrow keys to select **component** from the list
-7. Name the component **demo component**
+6. Name the component **demo component**
     - Note that underscores and hyphens are not allowed, they will be generated for you
+7. Answer the questions
+8. Use your arrow keys to select **component** from the list
+9. When asked for a path enter `templates/demo`

-You can checkout your new component at the `templates/_lib/components/` directory.
+You can checkout your new components files in the `templates/demo/demo-component/` directory.

 8. Open the `templates/demo/index.twig` file
-9. In the `<section>` element include your component using Twigs [include statement](https://twig.symfony.com/doc/2.x/tags/include.html) `{% include "_lib/components/demo-component/demo-component.twig" %}`
+9. In the `<section>` element include your component using Twigs [include statement](https://twig.symfony.com/doc/2.x/tags/include.html) `{% include "demo/demo-component" %}`

-10. Open the `templates/_lib/components/demo-component/demo-component.ts` file
+10. Open the `templates/demo/demo-component/demo-component.ts` file
 11. Paste the following code into the classes `afterMount()` method

 ```javascript